CookieUzen/web-notes/_docs/bm/unit 4.md

 - **Operations Function**: Market research is pivotal in guiding R&D (Research and Development), and vice a versa, innovations will be sent to be marketed.
 Sales forecasts are useful to determine capacity to meet demand.

 ## Market

 1. A place for interation between buyers and sellers
 	- Taobao
 	- Mall
 	- Stocks
 2. A location
 	- Country
 	- City
 	- Area
 3. A type of product
 	- Food
 	- Technology
 	- Toys
 4. Mix of 2/3, (i.e. Arctic Banana Juice Market)

 ## Market Characteristics

 - Product life cycle
 - Boston consulting group matrix
 - STEEPLE
 - SWOT
-- Ansoff
+- Ansoff matrix

 ## Marketing of Goods & Services

 **Tbd**

 ## Product and Market Orientation